Date Updated: 08/23/2025

 Home remedies

 With these treatments, hemorrhoid symptoms often go away within a week.
-See your doctor in a week if you don't get relief, or sooner if you have severe pain or bleeding.
+See a healthcare professional if you don't get relief after a week of home care.
+Contact a health professional sooner if you have severe pain or bleeding.

-If your hemorrhoids produce only mild discomfort, your doctor might suggest over-the-counter creams, ointments, suppositories or pads.
-These products contain ingredients such as witch hazel, or hydrocortisone and lidocaine, which can temporarily relieve pain and itching.
+Your hemorrhoids might only produce mild discomfort.
+In this case, a healthcare professional may suggest creams, ointments, suppositories or pads that you can buy without a prescription.
+These products contain ingredients such as witch hazel or hydrocortisone and lidocaine, which can temporarily relieve pain and itching.

 External hemorrhoid thrombectomy

-If a painful blood clot (thrombosis) has formed within an external hemorrhoid, your doctor can remove the hemorrhoid, which can provide prompt relief.
-This procedure, done under local anesthesia, is most effective if done within 72 hours of developing a clot.
+If a painful blood clot has formed within an external hemorrhoid, a healthcare professional can remove the hemorrhoid.
+Removal can provide relief right away.
+This procedure is done with a medicine that numbs a part of the body, called a local anesthetic.
+Thrombectomy works best when done within 72 hours of getting a clot.

 Minimally invasive procedures

-For persistent bleeding or painful hemorrhoids, your doctor might recommend one of the other minimally invasive procedures available.
-These treatments can be done in your doctor's office or other outpatient setting and don't usually require anesthesia.
+For bleeding that doesn't stop or for painful hemorrhoids, a healthcare professional might recommend a minimally invasive procedure.
+These treatments can be done in a medical office or another outpatient setting.
+They don't usually require numbing medicine.

-Hemorrhoid banding can be uncomfortable and cause bleeding, which might begin two to four days after the procedure but is rarely severe.
-Occasionally, more-serious complications can occur.
+Hemorrhoid banding can be uncomfortable and cause bleeding.
+The bleeding might begin 2 to 4 days after the procedure but is rarely severe.
+Sometimes, more-serious complications can occur.

 Surgical procedures

-Only a small percentage of people with hemorrhoids require surgery.
-However, if other procedures haven't been successful or you have large hemorrhoids, your doctor might recommend one of the following:
+Only a small percentage of people with hemorrhoids need surgery to remove them.
+However, if other procedures haven't worked or you have large hemorrhoids, a healthcare professional might recommend one of the following:

 Hemorrhoidectomy is the most effective and complete way to treat severe or recurring hemorrhoids.
-Complications can include temporary difficulty emptying your bladder, which can result in urinary tract infections.
-This complication occurs mainly after spinal anesthesia.
+Complications can include having a hard time urinating, which can lead to urinary tract infections.
+This complication is short-term and happens mainly after spinal anesthesia.

-Most people have some pain after the procedure, which medications can relieve.
+Most people have some pain after the procedure.
+Medicines can ease this pain.
 Soaking in a warm bath also might help.

 • Hemorrhoid stapling.
 This procedure, called stapled hemorrhoidopexy, blocks blood flow to hemorrhoidal tissue.
 It is typically used only for internal hemorrhoids.

-Stapling generally involves less pain than hemorrhoidectomy and allows for earlier return to regular activities.
-Compared with hemorrhoidectomy, however, stapling has been associated with a greater risk of recurrence and rectal prolapse, in which part of the rectum protrudes from the anus.
+Stapling generally involves less pain than hemorrhoidectomy and lets you get back to regular activities sooner.
+Compared with hemorrhoidectomy, however, stapling has been linked to a greater risk of hemorrhoids coming back and rectal prolapse.
+Rectal prolapse happens when part of the rectum pushes through the anus.

 Preparing for an appointment

-If you have signs and symptoms of hemorrhoids, make an appointment with your regular doctor.
-If needed, your doctor might refer you to one or more specialists — including a doctor with expertise in the digestive system (gastroenterologist) or a colon and rectal surgeon — for evaluation and treatment.
+If you have symptoms of hemorrhoids, make an appointment with someone on your primary healthcare team.
+If needed, this person might refer you to one or more specialists for evaluation and treatment.
+These specialists may include a doctor with expertise in the digestive system, called a gastroenterologist, and a colon and rectal surgeon.

 Here are some suggestions to help you get ready for your appointment.